LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/message/README.md

 Start by just thinking about the signature of the function:

 1. How many input paramters does it take?
-2. What are the types of those paramters?
+2. What are the types of those parameters?
 3. What are some good names to give those parameters?
 4. What should the return type be?